CBSDLab/SD4DS-policy-analysis/README.md

 write_csv(study1_df,"study1.csv")
 ```

-These steps are summarized in the Create_study1.R script.
 Once we have created the Study1.csv file, we should be able to view and see the results where one can see each row has a different switch activated (see Figure 6).
 We are now ready to run the simulation model.

 **Figure 6.** Resulting Study1.csv file as viewed in Excel